-Pretty exiting things are happening in the International Space Station after New Year!
+Pretty exciting things are happening in the International Space Station after New Year!

-For the first time in the history, there will be flowers growing in space!
+For the first time in history, there will be flowers growing in space!

 On 16 November, NASA announced on their blog that astronaut Kjell Lindgren activated the Veggie plant growth system, which contains the seeds of zinnia.

 Why Zinnia?
 Zinnias are one of the easiest flowers to grow, requiring very little care and grow relatively quickly.

 While it’s no news that vegetables grow is space, among the most recent one’s lettuce, this is pretty exciting news and the start of a new era.

 Do you ask why did they start with vegetables and not with flowers?